austinjstromme/SieveCSV/README.md

 - Need apple developer tools installed

 Simply run:

-python3 setup.py build
+'python3 setup.py build'

-python3 setup.py install
+'python3 setup.py install'

 Then can use

-import SieveCSV
+'import SieveCSV'

 as normal (though will need to add methods in sievecsvmodule.c in the proper way)